Skip to content

 Terminal window

-# Exact, case-insensitive — resolves decks/Goblins.md
+# Exact, case- and accent-insensitive — resolves decks/Goblins.md

-./ritual price-deck goblins
+./ritual price goblins --deck

 # Unique substring — resolves decks/mono-red-burn.md

-./ritual price-deck burn
+./ritual price burn --deck

 # Ambiguous across types — fails, asking you to disambiguate

-./ritual add-note staples "Sol Ring" --note ramp
+./ritual note staples "Sol Ring" --note ramp

 # 'staples' is ambiguous — it matches multiple lists: